-When analyzing the 2018-2019 survey results, several strengths and areas of need were first determined from the student survey.
+When analyzing the 2020-2021 survey results, several strengths and areas of need were first determined from the student survey.
 Those areas were then correlated across the parent and staff surveys.

-One area of strength is students feeling academically motivated with 89% of 5th graders and 85% of 6th graders in agreement.
-This rate appears slightly lower with the parent response of 79% for either "Strongly Agree " or "Agree."
-Staff were at a similar level, showing that 81% selected either "Strongly Agree " or "Agree."
+One area of strength among students is them feeling academically motivated with 87% of 5th graders and 74% of 6th graders in agreement.
+This rate appears significantly lower with the parent response of 32% for either "Strongly Agree" or "Agree."
+Staff were at a similar level to parents, with only 31% selecting either "Strongly Agree" or "Agree."
+Previous areas that were surveyed and demonstrated strengths, such as students feeling they are treated with respect, were not included in the survey because they were in remote or distance learning.
+However, 94% of parents either "Strongly Agree" or "Agree" that the school treats all students with respect.